Create a

 The Competing Values Framework (CVF) is a well-researched, tested, and validated tool.
 According to CVF, every organization is a mix of four types of culture.
 Their labels, rephrased to make them more intuitive, are as follows:

-- “Competitive” is characterized by competition between coworkers and market growth (e.g., stock market or commission sales).
+3. “Competitive” is characterized by competition among coworkers and by market growth (e.g., the stock market or commission-based sales).

 These orientations compete for resources, time, and attention like a tug-of-war (see Figure 1).
 Imagine dividing a resource pool between them.
 Which ones should be prioritized?
 Which would not?
 Handling these competing interests shapes the nature of everything—management and leadership habits, turnover, learning and development, teamwork, service quality, psychological safety, motivation, and compensation design, to name a few.